 Public Defender attorneys employed on January 1 of each year are eligible to have their Missouri Bar dues paid by the Public Defender System.

 The State of Missouri offers several health care plans with a wide range of medical coverage for employees.
 Health care plan availability and premiums vary based on geographic location across the state.
 You can learn more about health care options available to state employees by visiting Missouri Consolidated Health Care Plan.

-Dental coverage is available statewide through Delta Dental, offering a nationwide network of participating providers.
+Dental coverage is available statewide through MetLife, offering a nationwide network of participating providers.